CPS Test

 Why did my best score stay after refresh?

-The best score is saved in browser storage for this device and browser.
-It can mix durations unless you keep your practice sessions separate.
+The best score is saved in browser storage for this device and browser profile.
+It is useful for personal practice, but it can mix durations unless you keep your attempts organized.

 Glossary: